Colombia Comprehensive Bird Photography Tour

 Meals: Field breakfasts will be arranged on certain days, while other meals will be enjoyed at lodges, hotels, or nearby restaurants.
 Each meal includes a main dish and a drink (water, soda, juice, or beer).
 Please note that appetizers, desserts, extra beverages, beer, and wine (by the glass or bottle) are not included.

-Land Transportation:Travel between birding locations is relatively short, ranging from 2 to 2.5 hours, with the longest drive on day 3 being around 4.5 hours.
+Land Transportation:Travel between birding locations is relatively short, ranging from 2 to 3 hours.
 Our primary mode of transportation will be a comfortable, air-conditioned van, except when road conditions require the use of 4x4 vehicles, such as on Glamping Color de mis Revés.

 Walking and Terrain: The walks during this tour will generally be mild, even in mountainous areas.
 Most of our days will be spent at places with feeders.
 On day 3 at El Descanso, we will undertake a challenging walk, navigating a muddy and steep path to reach the Cock-of-the-Rock lek.
 It’s recommended to proceed slowly, and this part of the tour is not suitable for those with mobility issues.
 Good-grip footwear is essential.